snusisa/SISA-Website/CampusLife/README.md

 > _File to be inserted in website's Campus Life custom HTML code section_

 Contains all external references to all individual tab components, css and javascript files.
-Javascript for the tab functions is located in `tab.js`

 ### **TabComponents**